emrainey/peripheralyzer/README.md

 Each of these is scoped within it's container.

-This is an example of just a structure.
+This is an example of a generated structure.

 ```cpp
 #ifndef TEST_H_